A REFLECTION FROM REV SUE SHERIFF

 DONATING FOOD

-+There is a York Food Bank collection box at the back of Church+
++There is a York Food Bank collection box in the Church Hall+

-We are well stocked in (thank you!): Baked Beans, Nappies size 1 and 2, Tinned Spaghetti
+We are well stocked in (thank you!): Nappies size 1, 2, and 4

 Unfortunately they are unable to accept (sorry): Out of Date (Past best before date) or opened items, Chilled/Frozen Products, Homemade Items (notably Jam), Baby Formula Milk, Medical Items (tablets, medicines, medical incontinence pads, Fortisip Bottles), Alcoholic Drinks